marsforwill/GO-WEB-SAMPLE/README.md

 GORM is the fantastic ORM library for Golang.
 It simplifies database operations and includes features like ORM, hooks, preload, transactions, and more.
 Key features of GORM include:

-- **Full-Featured ORM**: Supports CRUD operations, associations (including has one, has many, belongs to, and many to many), hooks, eager loading, and more.
-- **Migrations**: Provides schema migrations that can be integrated with your codebase.
-- **SQL Builder**: Allows you to construct complex SQL queries.
-- **Extendable**: GORM can be extended with plugins for additional functionality.

 For more information, visit the [GORM Documentation](https://gorm.io/docs/index.html).

-## test:
+## run&test:
-###  E2E test:
+###  run&test in cloud:
-highly recommended to run server through the github codebase virtual environment, which means that you do not need to do any environment configuration locally, just through the browser, you can see the server and API response
+highly recommended to run server through the github codebase virtual environment, which means that you **do not need to do any environment configuration locally**, just through the browser, you can see the server and API response
 1) fork this repo and start/enter the corresponding [codeSpaces](https://docs.github.com/en/codespaces/overview)
 <img width="1085" alt="image" src="https://github.com/user-attachments/assets/a7f47e54-a6e3-4318-980e-e3b25821cd9e">
 2) in codeSpace, no need to set up any dependency, you can run server in root directory by command: